Package explodes at FedEx facility near San Antonio

-Authorities are looking at a package that exploded early Tuesday at a FedEx sorting center near San Antonio and a parcel discovered at a location near Austin to see whether they are connected to four bombings in the Texas capital, a federal official with knowledge of the investigation said.
+(CNN) -- Authorities are looking at two packages, one that exploded early Tuesday at a FedEx sorting center near San Antonio and another later discovered at a location more than an hour away, to see whether they are connected to four bombings in Austin, Texas, a federal official with knowledge of the investigation said.

-Tuesday's blast, which officials said injured one FedEx worker in Schertz, Texas, came as four explosions, two of them deadly, have rattled Austin, about an hour's drive to the northeast, since March 2.

-The latest developments, including the revelation of the second package and hundreds more reports of dubious parcels, added to the anxiety that one official described as "absolute panic."
+The first package injured a FedEx worker in Schertz, near San Antonio, when the parcel went off just after midnight, officials said.

+A second package, which was found at a FedEx facility near Austin's international airport, is being examined by authorities, the FBI's San Antonio office said in a tweet Tuesday afternoon.

-There was confusion about the second package.
-Earlier, San Antonio Police Chief Bill McManus said there was a second suspicious package at the Schertz facility.
+Earlier, San Antonio Police Chief Bill McManus had said at a noon news conference that a second suspicious parcel had been found at the Schertz location, but that was later contradicted by federal law enforcement officials, who said the second suspicious parcel had been found at an Austin FedEx facility.

-The federal official clarified with CNN that the second package being discussed was discovered at a sorting facility near the Austin airport and not in Schertz.

-A FedEx spokesman said of the person who sent the package that exploded, "The individual responsible also shipped a second package that has now been secured and turned over to law enforcement."
-FedEx didn't say where the package was when it was secured.
+Tuesday's developments are adding to the anxiety in the Texas capital, where four package bombs and reports of other dubious parcels have Austin in what one official described as "absolute panic."

 Key developments